 DON JUAN

 Love of life, Ana.
 You said it yourself.
-Without the awe, the wonderment, the love, we lose interest.
-Where is the motivation?
+Without the awe, the wonderment, the love, we lack the essential nourishment.
+The motivation.
+We lose interest.

 COMMANDER